maroskukan/stackstorm-cookbook/README.md

   succeeded: true
 ```

-An example pack using python is available at `packs/mathp` folder.
-An example pack using python with jinja2 tempalte is available at `packs/mathj`.
+More pack examples are available at `packs` directory.